-1b.
-For the purposes of paragraph 1 the following shall be considered to be financial instruments, provided they satisfy any of the conditions set out in points (a) or (b) of paragraph 1:
+- 1b.
+For the purposes of paragraph 1, the following shall be considered to be financial instruments, provided they satisfy any of the conditions set out in points (a) or (b) of the first subparagraph of paragraph 1:

 - (a) transferable securities;

 - (b) options;

 - (c) futures;

 - (d) swaps;

 - (e) forward rate agreements;

-- (f) contracts for differences; and,
+- (f) contracts for differences; and

 - (g) any other contracts or agreements with similar economic effects which may be settled physically or in cash.

-ESMA shall establish and periodically update an indicative list of financial instruments that are subject to notification requirements according to paragraph 1, taking into account technical developments on financial markets."
+ESMA shall establish and periodically update an indicative list of financial instruments that are subject to notification requirements pursuant to paragraph 1, taking into account technical developments on financial markets.';

-(c) Paragraph 2 is replaced by the following:

-'2.
-The Commission shall be empowered to adopt by means of delegated acts in accordance with Article 27(2a), (2b) and (2c), and subject to the conditions of Articles 27a and 27b, the measures to specify the contents of the notification to be made, the notification period and to whom the notification is to be made as referred to in paragraph 1.

-(d) The following paragraph 4 is added:

-'4.
-The exemptions laid down in Article 9(4), (5) and (6) and in Article 12(3), (4) and(5) shall apply mutatis mutandis to the notification requirements under this Article.
+- (c) paragraph 2 is replaced by the following: - '2.
+The Commission shall be empowered to adopt, by means of delegated acts in accordance with Article 27(2a), (2b) and (2c), and subject to the conditions laid down by Articles 27a and 27b, the measures to-specify the contents of the notification to be made, the notification period and to whom the notification is to be made-as referred to in paragraph 1.'; - (d) the following paragraph is added: - '4.
+The exemptions laid down in Article 9(4), (5) and (6) and in Article 12(3), (4) and (5) shall apply mutatis mutandis to the notification requirements under this Article.